A merit increase is a salary raise based on an individual’s performance, distinguishing it from general pay raises adjusted for inflation or tenure.

 Equity and stock options are forms of compensation that give team members a stake in the company, often allowing them to purchase shares at a set price after a certain period.

-Equity compensation creates a sense of ownership and aligns a colleague’s interests with the company’s success, which can be especially appealing in startups and high-growth organizations.
+Equity compensation creates a sense of ownership and aligns a colleague’s interests with the company’s success.
+This is often especially appealing in startups and high-growth organizations.

 Skill-based increases